ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 vim /tmp/{foldername}/{filename}
 ```

-With that, we are presented with the VIM interface and to edit the file you can press "i".
+With that, we are presented with the VIM interface and to edit the file you can press *i*.

-So, briefly going over what is the objective: We need to read all the files in the folder "inhere", which is in the home folder of our current user (bandit4).
+So, briefly going over what is the objective: We need to read all the files in the folder `inhere`, which is in the home folder of our current user (bandit4).

 To achieve this the script could iterate through the files in the folder and print its contents to the terminal, so we need to do a for loop.